Ultimate Fall Birding Hotspots Across the South

 The Everglades are world-renowned for their incredible biodiversity, and fall is no exception.
 The Everglades are home to an abundance of resident species, but they also host flocks of migratory waders, raptors, and waterfowl during the fall.

 Wading Birds: Fall in the Everglades is the perfect time to witness large groups of wading birds such as egrets, herons, ibises, and spoonbills.
-Anhinga Trail in the Everglades National Park is a well-known spot for observing these species up close as they forage and roost.
+Anhinga Trail in the Everglades National Park is one of the most well-known birding hotspots for observing these species up close as they forage and roost.

 Swallow-Tailed Kites: Though they usually leave by late summer, fall birders might still spot a few during the tail end of their migration.
 Swallow-tailed kites are known for their sharp aerial skills, often seen gliding over marshes as they snatch insects mid-flight.